Thailand's lese-majeste laws explained

 Lese-majeste complaints can be filed by anyone, against anyone, and they must always be formally investigated by the police.

 Meanwhile, the details of the charges are rarely made public for fear of repeating the alleged offence.

 Critics say the room for interpretation is too wide and the penalties too severe.

 Why does Thailand have them?

 The monarch is central to Thai society.
-King Bhumibol Adulyadej is widely loved and often treated as a virtual god.
+King Bhumibol Adulyadej, who died in October 2016 after seven decades on the throne, was widely loved and often treated as a virtual god.

-"The monarchy is above any conflict," Winthai Suvaree, a spokesman for the country's military rulers, was quoted as saying by AFP in June.
+"The monarchy is above any conflict," says Winthai Suvaree, a spokesman for Thailand's military rulers.

 The ruling junta, which overthrew Prime Minister Yingluck Shinawatra's government, is seen as staunchly royalist.

 "His Majesty is not in a position to respond or explain," the premier was quoted as saying.

 One of the justifications for the military coup in 2006 was that the then prime minister, Thaksin Shinawatra, was undermining the institution of the monarchy - an allegation he vehemently denies.

 The law has netted an odd assortment of offenders over the years.